-Investors eligible to purchase Class I Shares may exchange Class U-2 Shares to Class I Shares.
+Investors eligible to purchase Class I Shares may exchange Class L Shares to Class I Shares.
 See "Plan of Distribution" on page 99.

-The Fund currently offers seven different classes of shares: Class A, Class C, Class I, Class L, Class U, Class U-2 and Class W Shares.
+The Fund currently offers six different classes of shares: Class A, Class C, Class I, Class L, Class U and Class W Shares.
 The Fund began continuously offering its common shares on January 3, 2017.
 As of July 11, 2017, the Fund simultaneously redesignated its issued and outstanding common shares as Class A Shares and created its Class C, Class I and Class L Shares.
-As of December 4, 2018, the Fund created its], the Fund created Class U and Class W Shares.
-As of [its Class U-2 Shares.
+As of December 4, 2018, the Fund created its Class U and Class W Shares.
 An investment in any share class of the Fund represents an investment in the same assets of the Fund.
 However, the purchase restrictions and ongoing fees and expenses for each share class are different.
 The fees and expenses for the Fund are set forth in "Summary of Fees and Expenses."
 If you have hired an intermediary and are eligible to invest in more than one class of shares, the intermediary may help determine which share class is appropriate for you.
 When selecting a share class, you should consider which share classes are available to you, how much you intend to invest, how long you expect to own shares, and the total costs and expenses associated with a particular share class.
-The Fund offers Class A Shares, Class C Shares, Class I Shares, Class L Shares, Class U Shares and Class W Shares through different prospectuses.
-Investors eligible to purchase Class I Shares may exchange Class U-2 Shares to Class I Shares.
+The Fund offers Class A Shares, Class C Shares, Class I Shares, Class U Shares and Class W Shares through different prospectuses.
+Investors eligible to purchase Class I Shares may exchange Class L Shares to Class I Shares.
 See "Plan of Distribution."